-At the top spot on our Valencia gift guide, we have Spain’s all-time favorite holiday treat!
+At the top spot on this Valencia gift guide is Spain’s all-time favorite holiday treat!
 Turrón is a nougat-based sweet that hails from the Valencian town of Jijona.
 While traditional recipes are quite simple (eggs, honey, almonds and sugar), nowadays there are dozens of delicious varieties.
-Our favorites are at Turrones Ramos (Calle Sombrerería, 11)—join us there on our Valencia Food & Market Adventure!
+Find some of the best in town at Turrones Ramos (Calle Sombrerería, 11).

 These yummy little fritters are especially popular during the Las Fallas festival, but who says you have to wait until March to eat them?
 Buñuelos, or bunyols in Valencian, are delicious dough balls made with a dash of pumpkin and fried to sugary-sweet perfection.
-It’s one of our all-time favorite desserts from Valencia and a perfect holiday treat!
+It’s one of the most beloved desserts from Valencia and a perfect holiday treat!

-This delicious vegan-friendly milk is experiencing a surge in popularity all over the world.
-However, horchata has its roots right here in Valencia!
-While you can find it in any supermarket, we recommend picking some up at a local horchatería to support Valencian businesses (and while you’re there, treat yourself to a nice cool glass along with some fartons!).
+This delicious vegan-friendly milk is experiencing a surge in popularity all over the world, but horchata has its roots right here in Valencia.
+While you can find it in any supermarket, pick some up at a local horchatería to support Valencian businesses (and while you’re there, treat yourself to a nice cool glass along with some fartons!).

 4. Marcona almonds

 A handful of almonds is a quick and easy healthy snack.
 Put a Valencian twist on this salty treat and try some Marcona almonds!
 These soft almonds—grown right here in Valencia—have a more delicate, buttery taste than traditional almendras.
-We love them roasted in olive oil and sprinkled with a dash of sea salt!
+They’re especially delicious roasted in olive oil and sprinkled with a dash of sea salt.

 5. Valencian cava

 Bring home the bubbly just in time for New Year’s Eve!
-Cava, Spain’s answer to champagne, isn’t as popular (yet!) as its French cousin, but it’s just as delicious and often less expensive.
-While most cavas come from Catalonia, just north of Valencia, our region is home to quite a few producers of this sparkling wine.
-One of our favorite cava regions is the town of Requena, just a quick day trip from Valencia capital!
+Cava, Spain’s answer to champagne, isn’t as popular as its French cousin, but it’s just as delicious and often less expensive.
+While most cavas come from Catalonia, just north of Valencia, this region is home to quite a few producers of this sparkling wine.
+One of the best cava regions is the town of Requena, just a quick day trip from Valencia.